JoshGo6/InstallingGoOnUbuntu/InstallGoInstructions.md

 ## Extract the tarball file

 The tarball is an archive file containing files and directories.
 After downloading it, extract and install its contents to your desired location.
 We recommend installation in `/usr/local`.
-First verify that Go is not yet  installed in `/usr/local`.
+First, verify that Go isn't yet  installed in `/usr/local`.

 ```bash
 ls /usr/local